Photo: The Stockton Unified School District Board of Trustees in session on Tuesday. (DUANE SANDERS/STOCKTONIA)

-“(My) … letter to the SUSD Governing Board on this matter substantially accomplished the primary goal of ensuring the public’s business is conducted in public,” Brown said Thursday afternoon in a statement to Stocktonia News Service.
+“(My) … letter to the SUSD Governing Board on this matter substantially accomplished the primary goal of ensuring the public’s business is conducted in public,” Brown said Thursday afternoon in a statement to Stocktonia.

 Brown accused the board in an official letter sent to the district last month of “substantial violations of central provisions” of California’s Brown Act, a state law requiring government meetings and decision making be open to the public, by illegally approving what was essentially a new “employment” contract behind closed doors.

-But Stockton Unified said Friday that the board’s actions at Tuesday’s meeting complied with both the law and Brown’s request.
-District counsel also sought to again clarify that the agreement was a resignation agreement and not an employment contract in a letter Wednesday to Brown.
+Stockton Unified said Friday that the board’s actions at Tuesday’s meeting complied with both the law and Brown’s request.
+However, district counsel also sought to again clarify in a letter dated Wednesday to Brown that the deal was a resignation agreement and not an employment contract.

 District officials also told Stocktonia that the agreement itself shows that Ramirez resigned.